hzz0024/hzz0024.github.io/_posts/2020/2020-04-07-DelBay19_rerun_data _summary.markdown

 - the alignment rate ranges from 60.89% to 80.76%, with a mean value of 79.27%

 - the genome coverage ranges from 0.15 to 2.87, with a mean value of 0.91
-note: here I used the same coverage definition in Gemma's Atlantic cod paper, the coverage is averaged across both mapped and unmapped regions.
+note: here I used the same coverage definition in Gemma's Atlantic cod paper, the coverage is estimated using the whole genome size but not the mappable regions only.